 Bringing back the film office sounds like a radical idea in this political climate, but can anyone argue that the experiment in public-private partnership that is Film Wisconsin has worked?
 Stamping one organization “Wisconsin-approved” isn’t the same as having an office that can answer questions, connect you with resources, and advocate for local workers, all without being motivated by private interests.
 Film Wisconsin was a well-intentioned idea run by some of the most-vocal advocates for Wisconsin’s film industry, but it wasn’t the solution we needed.
 We need to admit it, fix it, and move on.

 Wisconsin doesn’t need to be a copycat, we need to think Forward.
 Creating a system that rewards local hiring, local buying, and local renting isn’t complicated.
 Writing it in a way that doesn’t leave taxpayers on the hook to pay Hollywood salaries only makes sense.
-And yes, a decade from now, if Wisconsin’s film and video industries are booming, let’s talk about scaling the program down or phasing it out.
-But don’t invite all the filmmakers to a party just to take the rug out from under us.
-We’re entrepreneurs who are fighting to create a new industry in Wisconsin, just like the technology-driven and green industry sectors.
-Our new businesses will fail 50% of the time even under the best circumstances.
+And yes, a decade from now, if Wisconsin’s film and video industries are booming, let’s talk about scaling the program down.
+But please don’t invite all Wisconsin’s filmmakers to a party just to take the rug out from under us.
+We’re entrepreneurs who are fighting to build a new industry in Wisconsin, just like the technology-driven and green industry sectors.
+Any new business will fail 50% of the time even under the best circumstances.
 We don’t need any help to make things harder.

 Posted by Jon Kline